+Ancient Bones And Teeth Found In A Philippine Cave May Rewrite Human History

-Ancient Bones And Teeth Found In A Philippines Cave May Rewrite Human History
+Ancient Bones And Teeth Found In A Philippine Cave May Rewrite Human History

-An unusual species of humans apparently lived on the island of Luzon in the Philippines as recently as 50,000 years ago.
-Based on teeth and bones found there, scientists suspect these early humans probably stood less than four feet tall and had several ape-like features.
-Yet, the researchers say, the bones were distinctly human — from a previously undiscovered species.
+An unusual species of human apparently lived on the island of Luzon in the Philippines as recently as 50,000 years ago.
+Based on teeth and bones found there, scientists suspect that these early humans probably stood less than 4 feet tall and had several apelike features.
+Yet, the researchers say, the bones are distinctly human — from a previously undiscovered species.

 The first clue was a bone that surfaced in 2007.
 Archaeologist Armand Salvador Mijares was digging in a cave on the island of Luzon and found a toe bone.
 He says it didn't look like a modern human bone.
 "There's something peculiar with this bone," he recalls thinking.
 But one bone wasn't enough to say for sure who or what it belonged to.

 Mijares, who's with the University of the Philippines, was part of a team looking for bones of early humans.
 They kept digging for four more years.
-In 2011, they hit pay dirt — more toe bones, and finger bones, part of a thigh bone, and seven teeth.
-And none looked like they belonged to modern humans.
+In 2011, they hit pay dirt — more toe bones, as well as finger bones, part of a thigh bone and seven teeth.
+And none looked like it belonged to modern humans.
 "We agreed that this could probably be a new species," Mijares says.

 Discovering a new species of ancient human is a career-maker in anthropology — or career-breaker, if you're wrong.
 So the team spent another eight years studying the bones and teeth.
-They now conclude that the skeletal fragments were from three individuals that lived sometime between 50,000 and 67,000 thousand years ago.
+They now conclude that the skeletal fragments are from three individuals who lived sometime between 50,000 and 67,000 years ago.
 Writing this week in the journal Nature, the scientists call them Homo luzonensis, after the island.

-And, says paleoanthropologist Shara Bailey from New York University, these three were pretty unusual.
+And, says paleoanthropologist Shara Bailey of New York University, these three are pretty unusual.

 "We tend to define species based on unique combinations of traits," Bailey says, "and that seems to be what's going on here."
-She says it's "super surprising" how the teeth and bones exhibit some "very primitive traits" along with modern ones.
+She says it's "super-surprising" how the teeth and bones exhibit some "very primitive traits" along with modern ones.

 For example, one toe bone is more curved than modern human toe bones.
 In fact, it looks just like the toe of a tree-climbing, ape-like creature, Australopithecus, that lived millions of years ago — well before the first humans evolved.

-Even the mouth combines an unusual mix of past and present: Some of the teeth look much like ours, while others are more like the teeth of ancestors who lived millions of years ago.
+Even the mouth combines an unusual mix of past and present: Some of the teeth look much like ours, while others are more like the teeth of ancestors that lived millions of years ago.

 Bailey calls the find a "mosaic" species: "I think it just opens up so many new questions," she says.
 "It's exciting."